 Curriculum Standards

 A searchable library of 400,000+ lesson plans — built with AI, indexed to curriculum standards, and pre-adapted across 8 reading levels from Kindergarten through Higher Education.
-11 subjects.
+11 subjects spanning ancient civilization to modern-day achievement.
 11 interactive African math games rooted in 20,000 years of African mathematical heritage.
-Built for schools, families, districts, and organizations worldwide.
+Built for African ministries, schools, and families across the US, Canada, and the Caribbean, and organizations worldwide.

-A library of 400,000+ pre-built lesson plans rooted in the complete history of human civilization — built with AI, curriculum-mapped to state and provincial standards, pre-filtered by grade, and classroom-ready in seconds.
+A library of 400,000+ pre-built lesson plans rooted in the complete history of African civilization — built with AI, curriculum-mapped to national, state, and provincial standards, pre-filtered by grade, and classroom-ready in seconds.
 Search and access instantly — no generation wait, no variability.

 Ashaware's content library was built using Anthropic Claude and OpenAI GPT — each lesson plan AI-authored, curriculum-indexed, and stored in a searchable database.
 Users access a curated, consistent library.
 No real-time AI generation interface, no prompt engineering required, no variability in quality.
 The AI worked upstream so your teachers don't have to.